 7. Restore Your iPad with Black Screen via iTunes/Finder

-If your iPad is stuck on a black or white screen, then you can restore it by putting it in recovery mode.
+If your iPad is stuck on a black screen or white screen, then you can restore it by putting it in recovery mode.
 This will enable you to connect it to iTunes and update or restore your device, which is often the solution to the black screen.
 Before you begin the process, make sure that you have installed the latest version of iTunes/Finder.
 The process for putting your device into recovery mode will be different, depending on the iPad model you own.

 This method will erase your iPad.
 Think twice if you have no backup before.